caasjj/Breezi/README.md

 ##Running the Development Server

-Simply run ```grunt serve``` and you will start a local development server and open Chrome.
+Simply run ```grunt serve --force``` and you will start a local development server and open Chrome.
 Watch tasks will be running, and your browser will be automatically refreshed whenever a file in the repo changes.

+Note that we're using the ```--force``` flag in the grunt serve task above to bypass the restrictive (but necessary!) linting required by the famo.us build process.
+I'll probably pass back around and clean up the messy parts of my code.

 You can run serve with ```--port=9001``` to manually pick the port that the server will run on